Builtable/Builtable.io/_posts/workshops/2018-10-20-basic-resin.markdown

 **Workshop Program**
-• Polymer Clay
+-Polymer Clay
  Create a ref magnet prototype from scratch using polymer clay.

-• Mold Making
+-Mold Making
 Create a mold for the ref magnet prototype.

-• Resin Casting
+-Resin Casting
 Reproduce the ref magnet prototype by resin casting using the custom mold.

-• Painting
+-Painting
 Paint the resin ref magnet using airbrush and hand paint it using brush.

 **Inclusions**
-• lunch & snacks
+-lunch & snacks

-• materials & hand outs
+-materials & hand outs

-• certificate
+-certificate

 **Things to bring:**
 - Plastic box to secure your output after the workshop.